 The series would probably have more attention than any other bilateral series that the Indian Women have played in their careers.
-The team and the newly-appointed coach Romesh Powar are confident that they can do well in their first bilateral series post the COVID-19 pandemic.
+The team and the newly-appointed coach Romesh Powar are confident that they can do well in their second bilateral series.

 Surprisingly, the Indian Women, who have played far less Test cricket than the England Women's cricket team, have a better record against them.
 In 13 Women’s Tests between the two teams, the Indian Women have won two and lost one as the remaining 10 matches ended in draws.
 They had no wins in the first 11 encounters and have won the last 2 - in 2006 and in 2014, both in England.

 When it comes to ODI cricket, the two teams are quite at par with the English having an upper hand.
 In 69 IND W vs ENG W ODIs, the Indians have won 30 and lost 37.
 The remaining two games ended as ‘No Result’.

 In T20I cricket, England Women have been hugely dominating with 15 wins and just 4 losses in 19 matches against the Indian side.
 However, it could change a bit after the upcoming series as these two teams haven’t played each other in a T20I in England since 2012.

 The India women's cricket team are scheduled to tour England to play against the England women's cricket team in September 2022.
 The tour is scheduled to consist of three Women's One Day Internationals (WODIs) and three Women's Twenty20 Internationals (WT20Is).
 The WODI matches are part of 2022–2025 ICC Women's Championship, with the final match of the tour taking place at Lord's.